RobertsEng/RobertsEng/README.md

-I'm  a molecular biologist with specific expertise in bioinformatics.
+I'm  a molecular biologist with experience in bioinformatics.
 Here you can see an example of my recent work from a rat study investigating biomaterials for repair of volumetric muscle loss injuries, where A is a clustermap of the differential expression of over 5000 genes across 8 experimental groups, B is an UpsetR plot of the top 30 intersections of upregulated genes, and C is an UpsetR plot of the intersections of downregulated genes:

 ![RNA-seq Overview Figure](https://raw.githubusercontent.com/RobertsEng/VML-RNA-seq/main/Figure%202.png)